TomJGooding/python-project-template/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-There are many ways in which you can participate in this project, including some that don't require you to write a single line of code.
+There are many ways in which you can participate in this project, including some that don't require you to write a single line of code:

 - Report a bug
-- Request a feature
+- Request a feature/enhancement
 - Write documentation, for users and contributors
 - Contribute to the codebase